Last Updated: September 01, 2024

 What is the duration of the ACT exam?

 The ACT exam is conducted in 2 hours and 55 minutes.
-An additional 40 minutes is given for those who are taking the optional Writing Test.
+An additional 40 minutes is given for those taking the optional Writing Test.

 When is the ACT score released?

-Candidates will be able to view the composite score between the second and third week after the test.
-Writing test scores will take an additional two weeks after which they will receive their official score report.
+Candidates can view the composite score between the second and third week after the test.
+Writing test scores will take an additional two weeks, after which they will receive their official score report.

 When will colleges receive the score report?